stefanwalther/qwidget-documentation/src/content/gettingstarted/gettingstarted.Basics.md

 Then the following window will appear which displays all variables you can use in the current object:
 ![](img/Popup_VariableInserter.png)

-More detailed information on how to use variables and how databinding works in qWidget can be found in the section "Documentation - Data Binding".
+More detailed information on how to use variables and how data-binding works in qWidget can be found in the section "Documentation - Data Binding".

 ### Code Snippets